 If you have money in an account at a branch of a Swedish financial institution in another EU country, the Swedish deposit insurance applies but with the compensation level of the branch country.
 Therefore, there are no exchange rate risks to consider.

-In the UK, for example, the amount of compensation is GBP 85,000, while in Finland it is EUR 100,000.
+In Finland, for example, the amount of compensation is EUR 100,000.
 In Norway, which has a higher level of coverage, the equivalent of EUR 100,000 from the Swedish deposit insurance scheme applies.

 Topping up – if the level of coverage is higher than in Sweden